TheDreamingTree145/TheDreamingTree145.github.io/_posts/2018-01-15-procs_and_lambdas_in_ruby.markdown

 Both are most often called simply by ```saved_block.call```

 The most special thing about Procs and Lambdas, and something that fans of JavaScript will appreciate, is that they create closures.
-For example,
+For example:

 ```def number_incrementer```
    ```num = 0```
    ```Proc.new {num + 5}```